2025 Valparaiso Beacons football team

-The 2025 Valparaiso Beacons football team represent Valparaiso University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
-The Beacons are led by first-year head coach Andy Waddle, who is assisted by first-year offensive coordinator Reed Florence and first-year defensive coordinator Zach Feltrop.
-Home games are played at Brown Field in Valparaiso, Indiana.
+The 2025 Valparaiso Beacons football team represented Valparaiso University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
+The Beacons were led by first-year head coach Andy Waddle, who was assisted by first-year offensive coordinator Reed Florence and first-year defensive coordinator Zach Feltrop.
+Home games were played at Brown Field in Valparaiso, Indiana.